 Allowance for teacher loan cancellations: The allowance for cancellations on teacher loans represents the Corporation's estimate of teachers who will teach in critical need areas in South Carolina and meet the criteria for annual cancellation of the greater of a specified dollar amount or 20% to 33 1/3% of their loan balances.
 In making the estimate, the Corporation considers the trend in the loan portfolio and current operating information.
 The allowance is based on total teacher loans times the expected cancellation rate.
 The evaluation is inherently subjective and the allowance could significantly change in the future.
-The allowance was \$ 17.373,368 at June 30, 2010.
+The allowance was \$ 13,622,386 at June 30, 2012.
+The Corporation maintains \$397,498 as a liability at June 30, 2012, for the undisbursed funds from the Teacher Loan Program.
+The Corporation matches the receipt of the funds from the State of South Carolina with the disbursement of the funds to the teachers who are expected for cancellation.